tencentyun/intlcloud-documents/product_new/管理与支持/账号相关/API文档/调用方式/签名方法_intl_en.md

 - **SecretId** is the identity of the requester.
 - **SecretKey** is used to encrypt the strings to create a signature so that Tencent Cloud server can validate the identity of the requester.

->!API keys is an important credential for creating TencentCloud API requests.
+>API keys is an important credential for creating TencentCloud API requests.
 You can access and manage the resources in your Tencent Cloud account via APIs.
 For the security of your assets and services, please keep the keys private, change them regularly, and delete old keys promptly after creating new ones.

 #### How to apply for security credentials